Wichita CROP Walk

 HumanKind Ministries Wichita – Food Ministries www.humankindwichita.org

-United Methodist Open Door Community Food Ministry www.umopendoor.org United Methodist Open Door has been in the community for 56 years providing direct services to families in need of food, clothing, and shelter.
+United Methodist Open Door Community Food Ministry www.umopendoor.org United Methodist Open Door has been in the community since 1965 providing direct services to families in need of food, clothing, and shelter.
 Funds from the CROP Hunger Walk will help to provide a food box to families in need through the Community Food Ministry.
-The Community Food Ministry (CFM) located at 2130 E. 21st St. N in Wichita is the largest community-wide food box program in the area.
-CFM is an emergency food assistance program providing a nutritionally balanced food box once per month to families in need.
-The food box includes items such as canned fruits and vegetables, meat, eggs, macaroni and cheese, peanut butter, cereal, pasta, soup and bread.
-Free USDA commodity foods under The Emergency Food Assistance Program (TEFAP) are also distributed to qualifying families living in Sedgwick County.
-A total of 25,636 food boxes were provided in 2020.
+The Community Food Ministry (CFM) located at 2130 E. 21st St. N in Wichita is the largest community-wide food box program in the area and provides nutritionally balanced, emergency food assistance once per month for individuals and families in need.
+The food box includes items such as canned fruits and vegetables, meat, eggs, macaroni and cheese, soup and bread.
+A total of 28,610 boxes of food were served in 2024.
+Free USDA commodity foods under The Emergency Food Assistance Program (TEFAP) are also distributed 6 months per year to qualifying families living in Sedgwick County.
+This free food box provides additional canned fruits and vegetables, juice, meat, cereal, peanut butter, nonfat dry milk and pasta.

 Church World Service www.cwsglobal.org

 Church World Service (CWS) was founded in 1946 and is a cooperative ministry of 37 Christian denominations and communions.
 CWS is a member of a global partnership of faith-based humanitarian agencies, ACT Alliance, with members in 140 countries.
 CWS provides sustainable self-help, development, disaster relief, and refugee assistance around the world.
 The CWS mission is to eradicate hunger and poverty and to promote peace and justice at the national and international level through collaboration with partners abroad and in the US.
 The first CROP Hunger Walk was in the 1960s.
-In 2019 there were over 800 CROP Hunger Walks across the US with approximately 100,000 walkers raising over $7,600,000 to fight hunger and poverty in international and local communities
+Currently, well over 2,000 communities across the U.S. join in more than 1,300 CROP Hunger Walks each year to fight hunger and poverty in international and local communities.

 CROP WALK WICHITA